glae/blog/_posts/2019-11-06-most-used-shortcuts.md

 I have been using JetBrains' [IntelliJ IDEA](https://www.jetbrains.com/idea/) (Community edition) since 2012.
 A colleague showed us this IDE and its amazing refactoring features and stability.
 At the time, most of us were using [Eclipse](https://www.eclipse.org/) or [NetBeans](https://netbeans.apache.org/).
 I kept using both Eclipse and IntelliJ during months, then I switched solely to IntelliJ (I guess I ragequited Eclipse after a maven or SVN plugin crash).

 Afterwards I had the opportunity to use and enjoy the IntelliJ IDEA Ultimate version, which contains the very nice SQL client [DataGrip](https://www.jetbrains.com/datagrip/) for instance.
 I also used Android Studio and AppCode which are the dedicated versions for native-mobile development.
-I today mostly use it for Angular (TypeScript, HTML, CSS), Spring Boot (Java), SQL and Scala development.
+I today mostly use it for Angular (TypeScript, HTML, SCSS), Spring Boot (Java), SQL and Scala development.

 We are in 2019.
 So here is **19 IntelliJ IDEA shortcuts**.